 - “need to” is redundant with the use of “recommendations” which inherently mean something that needs to be done.

-- “Started” is a noun modifier, and what we need is a verb modifier.
+- “Started” is a noun modifier and what is needed is a verb modifier.

 Incorrect Choice.